magentabusiness/magentabusiness.github.io/docs/user-guide/dashboards.md

 creating-dashboard:
     0:
         image: /images/user-guide/dashboards/overview/create-dashboard-1-ce.png
-        title: 'Login to your ThingsBoard instance and navigate to the "Dashboards" page through the main menu on the left of the screen.
+        title: 'Login to your IoT Hub instance and navigate to the "Dashboards" page through the main menu on the left of the screen.
 Then, click the "+" sign in the upper right corner of the screen, and select "Create new dashboard" from the drop-down menu;'
     1:
         image: /images/user-guide/dashboards/overview/create-dashboard-2-ce.png
         title: 'In the opened dialog, it is necessary to enter a dashboard title, description is optional.
 Click "Add";'